CityLink Tulla Widening

 - Extra lanes in each direction between the Bolte Bridge and Melbourne Airport on the Tullamarine Freeway

-- Extra lanes on the Bolte Bridge and a section of the West Gate Freeway (eastbound) between Bolte Bridge and Power Street.
+- Extra lanes on the Bolte Bridge and a section of the West Gate Freeway (eastbound) between Bolte Bridge and Power Street

-A freeway management system will be provided, including:
+- A new freeway management system, including:

 - Overhead electronic speed limit signs to communicate speed limits and lane availability,